-Anna is a graduate of the creative writing department at the University of Colorado at Boulder, and she currently lives in rural Iowa.
+Anna is a graduate of the creative writing department at the University of Colorado at Boulder, and she currently lives in Missoula, Montana.
 She joined Carve as a reader in 2014 and became managing editor in 2015.
 Her favorite Raymond Carver story is "Viewfinder."

 Denise is an editor, writer, and college English instructor, living in Lincoln, Nebraska with her husband and two young sons.
 She reads voraciously, with a specific passion for short fiction.
 Her favorite stories are those with strong characterization, genuine detail, and authentic situations.
 She joined Carve as an extern and became Production Editor in 2014.

 Rita received an MFA in Fiction from Queens University of Charlotte in January 2010.
 Her short stories have appeared in her friends’ mailboxes and can be found in desk drawers and file cabinets throughout her home in Dallas.
 She also has an MBA from the University of Dallas.
 She has been a reader for Carve since 2010.

 Claire is an ESL teacher living in Oaxaca, Mexico with her husband.
 She is a graduate of Bard College and the Monterey Institute.
 She began as a reader for Carve in January 2015 and became Junior Fiction Editor in January 2016.